 Glicerio Sonido, or Kuya Boy to many, was one of the many community members of Payatas in Quezon City whom Operation Blessing Philippines has helped in 1997.

-In 1997, there was a massive trash slide due to heavy rains killing hundreds of scavengers living there.
-That started the ministry of Operation Blessing Philippines in Payatas.
+In 1997, Operation Blessing Philippines started its ministry in Payatas.
 Kuya Boy was once a scavenger in the said place.

 OB launched its first feeding program for undernourished children living in then the Manila’s biggest dumpsite, Payatas, in the same year, through its Bless a Child (BAC) program.
 OB adopted families, taught livelihood skills, proper nutrition and sanitation to the parents, and helped them to become self-sustainable.